pankajarm/clothing_finder_app/README.md

 This is repo for my article

-A web app created using https://www.starlette.io framework with Fast.AI and hosted on now.sh in a docker
+This web app was created using https://www.starlette.io framework with Fast.AI and is hosted on now.sh in a docker